Manoj21500566/Multiplying-two-matrix/README.md

 ## ALGORITHM:

 ### Step 1:
+import numpy as np
 ### Step 2:
+give the inputs
 ### Step 3:
+use the for loop and range function
 ### Step 4:
+multiply the two matrices
 ### Step 5:
+stop

 ## PROGRAM:
 ~~~ python